astropy/photutils/docs/user_guide/aperture.rst

 quantities cannot be rigorously computed from a weighted aperture footprint.

+The centroid and the shape properties are calculated from image moments of the ``data`` values, including negative values.
+This differs from :class:`~photutils.segmentation.SourceCatalog`, which sets negative values to zero for these properties.
+A source segment contains only pixels above the detection threshold, whereas the sky pixels within an aperture on background-subtracted data are negative about half of the time.
+Including them lets the positive and negative noise cancel on average, which keeps the centroid and the shape properties nearly unbiased.
+For a faint source the image moments can be too noisy to define a shape.
+In that case the ``'undefined_shape'`` flag is set or the covariance-derived shape properties are NaN.

 The input ``sum_method`` and ``subpixels`` keywords are used to determine the aperture-mask method only for the sum-related properties:
 ``sum``, ``sum_err``, ``sum_aper_area``, ``data_sum_cutout``, and